afnanulhaqque/SynoCast/README.md

 ## Changelog

 - 2025-11-26: Added in-page chatbot modal (UI + JS) with a demo `/chat` endpoint; updated DB initialization to be import-time for Flask 3 compatibility, added modal CSS for message bubbles and consistent input/button heights.
-- 2025-11-29: Added Subscription feature with OTP verification and SQLite integration.

 ## License